AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ]
 ```

-Note that in the real world, we’re not necessarily aiming for an ultra-skinny output, and the data views product doesn’t make any assumptions there.
+**Note:** The Data Views product does not assume an intention for ultra-skinny output.

 ## Include the sectioner field set